Friday, January 16, 2026

 I’ve spent all night reading that book Heron bought me for Christmas.

-It’s about a Native American vampire that skins his victims.
+It’s about a Native American vampire who skins his victims.

 Probably not the best thing to read before bed.